sodadata/docs/soda/connect-dask.md

 ## Troubleshoot

-**Problem:** You encounter errors when trying to install `soda-dask-pandas` in an environment that uses Python 3.11.
+**Problem:** You encounter errors when trying to install `soda-pandas-dask` in an environment that uses Python 3.11.
 This may manifest as an issue with dependencies or as an error that reads, `Pre-scan validation failed, see logs for details.`

-**Workaround:** Uninstall the `soda-dask-pandas` package, then downgrade the version of Python your environment uses to Python 3.9.
-Install the `soda-dask-pandas` package again.
+**Workaround:** Uninstall the `soda-pandas-dask` package, then downgrade the version of Python your environment uses to Python 3.9.
+Install the `soda-pandas-dask` package again.

 <br />
 <br />